Grade 4

 Area of a Rectangle

-Directions: Using the digits 1 – 9, at most once each, fill in the blanks to make it so that the value for the area of the rectangle (in square units) is greater that the value for the perimeter (in linear units).
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make it so that the value for the area of the rectangle (in square units) is greater that the value for the perimeter (in linear units).
 What is the greatest difference you can find between the area and perimeter?
-What is the least difference …
+What is …

 Read More »